Cooperari/cooperari/GettingStarted.md

 # Getting started

-This short guide describes how to install and make use of Cooperari.
+This short guide describes how to install and start making use of Cooperari.

 ## Installation